 All information in this case study is my own and does not necessarily reflect the views of Financial Times

-To deliver a simplified and beautified data-visualisation tool that keeps customers informed and ahead of their competitors.
-It is aimed at a wide variety of users, including M&A bankers, corporate strategy teams, salespeople, compliance officers and is designed as a business tool that will save them both time and money.
+To deliver a simplified and beautified data-visualisation product called scoutAsia.
+The product uses news, data and machine learning to reveal insights and speed up investor research.
+It is aimed at a wide variety of users, including M&A bankers, corporate strategy teams, salespeople, and compliance officers.

 Team & Role